mnlipp/osgi-getting-started/Bndtools.md

 Copy our source package into the `src` folder of the new project.
 Open `Activator.java` and have a look at the error.
 Looks familiar.
 Regrettably, there's no quick fix this time.

-What we first have to do is to provide the bundle with the OSGi Core API (again).
+What we first have to do is to make the bundle with the OSGi Core API available (again).
 In the "plain Java" project, we simply added a jar to the project.
 In the Eclipse PDE project, the wizard found the bundle because "it happened to be available" in Eclipse.
 Bndtools can also search for bundles, but we first